Dickinson-COMP-491-492/website/docs/assignments/PA04-ProjectSelection.md

 #### Projects Considered

 Have a discussion within the team about all of the projects that the team members have reviewed.
-This discussion should last no more than 1 hours, but must ensure that every team member has an equal opportunity to discuss the projects that they have reviewed.
+This discussion should last no more than 1 hour, but must ensure that every team member has an equal opportunity to discuss the projects in which they are interested.

 Based on this discussion decide on at least 3 projects that the team will consider for selection as their project for the year.
 Note that all projects being considered must have been reviewed by at least one of the team's members.

 For each project that the team is considering for selection:
 1. Edit one of the bullets in the "Projects Considered" section of the `ProjectSelection.md` file to give information about the project.
 3. Add links to of all of the Project Explorations and Project Reviews that were completed (including those not done by the team's members).
-You can find these links on the Course Repository's `README.md` page.
+You can find these links on the Course Repository.

 Note, the team may find that as its discussion progress it makes sense to come back and consider different or additional projects.
 That is perfectly acceptable, just adjust the list accordingly.